GRADES 11-12

 Credit: 1.0

-C++ is a Business & Technology/STEM course that will introduce students to computer programming using the C++ language.
+C++ is a Computer Science course that will introduce students to computer programming using the C++ language.
 Logical thinking processes are required for students to tackle problem analysis and solving.
 Instructional strategies will center emphasizing logical thinking using hands-on project based activities, which expose and engage students to programming scenarios that require the development and programming of applications.
 As an ending project-based-activity, students will be introduced to programming an Arduino board with peripherals.
+This course may be used to fulfill the requirements for the third mathematics credit.

 Credit: 1.0